 Q. Can I enroll in Autumn quarter courses before Orientation?

 Yes, new CS Ph.D. students will need to pre-enroll in CS300 and in CS499.
 There are multiple sections of CS499.
 Be sure to enroll in the section being offered by the faculty member that you will be rotating with in Autumn Quarter.
-You can enroll as early as August 1st and must enroll by 5:00 pm on September 24th.
+You can enroll on September 1st and must enroll by 5:00 pm on September 20th.
 You must be enrolled in 8 - 10 units to maintain student status.
 CS Ph.D. students should enroll in 10 units.
-You will have the option of adding and dropping classes until Friday, October 13th, at 5:00 pm.
+You will have the option of adding and dropping classes until Friday, October 8th, at 5:00 pm.
 Course enrollment and units will be discussed in greater detail at the orientation.

 Q: Is there a graduate handbook or something similar with more details about graduate student policy?